MarioSultan/GroupMaker/README.md

 ## Documentation

-Detailed documentation is available in the [`docs`](https://raw.githubusercontent.com/MarioSultan/GroupsMath/tree/main/docs) directory.
+Detailed documentation is available in the [`docs`](https://github.com/MarioSultan/GroupsMath/tree/main/docs) directory of GitHub.
 The documentation is developed alongside the library.

 ---